 The children have already astounded me with their developing knowledge of place value.
 They showed great enthusiasm towards maths and quickly show they could read very large numbers!
 We have also worked on comparing numbers and the children have enjoyed learning how to use the < and > symbols.
 We now call these ‘Charlie the crocodile’ and in our class he ALWAYS eats the bigger number!

 Our first topic is ‘States of matter’.
-This has been a great topic so far and the children thoroughly enjoyed acting as the particles as solids, liquids and gases.
-They were able to quickly catorgorise objects and items and were even able to explain why tricky things such as rice and sugar are solids and not liquids!
+This has been a great topic so far and the children thoroughly enjoyed acting as the particles as solids, liquids, and gases.
+They were able to quickly put objects and items into categories and were even able to explain why tricky things such as rice and sugar are solids and not liquids!
 A very tricky concept!

 Our topic this half term is ‘The Romans’.
 The children have so far looked at how far the Roman Empire spread across the world and they were suitably surprised at how this included three continents!